ShougAlthunayan/QR-Code-Bar-Scanner-project/README.md

 ##  Project Abstract
 In this project, a QR code access control system is developed, using the Python OpenCV package to perform *real-time* QR code access control.
 By using a webcam, this project enables a user to continuously scan QR codes and decode them, as well as verify whether a user has been granted access.

-When a user is authorized, they will see a *green* feedback overlay that says *ACCESS GRANTED.
-When a user is not authorized, they will see a **red* feedback overlay that says *ACCESS DENIED*.
+When a user is authorized, they will see a *green* feedback overlay that says *ACCESS GRANTED*.
+When a user is not authorized, they will see a *red* feedback overlay that says *ACCESS DENIED*.
 In addition, each student was assigned an individual QR code with their student ID, which was created using the qrcode Python library.